Nadleh Whutʼen First Nation: Points of interest

 Pictographs can be found painted on granite rocks on the north side of Fraser Lake on IR#2.
 The drawings depict animals, fish and birds.

-Beaumont Provincial Park is located on Nadleh Whut'en's traditional territory, next to the Nadleh village.
+Beaumont Provincial Park is located on Nadleh Whutʼen traditional territory, next to the Nadleh village.
 It was the original site of Fort Fraser, a North West Company trading post.
 The first fort was built in 1806, but burned down and was later moved onto today's Nadleh reserve.

 In September 2006, archaeologists uncovered an axe head near the Nadleh River and estimated it to be over 1,000 years old.
 There are also the remains of a fishing weir in the Nadleh river, estimated to be over 100 years old.

 Each year in Lejac, Catholic churches celebrate Rose Prince, known to the Dakelh as Rose of the Carrier.
 In her honour, an annual pilgrimage gathers people from across Canada for three days to pray and celebrate their faith.

 The Cheslatta Trail to Cheslatta Lake, and the Nyan Wheti route to Fort St. James connect at Nadleh/Nautley village (Nadleh, ᘇᘫᑋ).